Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: A simple model

-Our simple approach has been designed to predict a time independent vector observable $\vec {\mathcal{E}}$ related to the electric field and parallel to it by using as input only the amplitude of the same observable at a few observer positions.
-Several observables can be constructed from the full bandwidth pulse $\vec{E}(t)$ and different observables are used in each experiment to describe the electric field at ground level.
-Typically these observable definitions take into account detector characteristics such as its working frequency band.
-The model is independent of the actual precise definition of the chosen observable and the only restriction on the observable is that it should be a time independent measure of the electric field.
-Example choices are the average or the maximum of the electric field amplitude of the bandpass filtered pulse.

-The only inputs in our approach are the amplitudes of the observable for each emission mechanism separately at a few observer positions on ground.
-The polarization is part of the model.
-These positions are chosen so that they lie at different distances $R_{i}$ with respect to the shower core along a single direction, which hereafter will be referred to as the {\it reference line}.
+Our simple approach has been designed to predict a time independent vector observable $\vec {\mathcal{E}}$ related to the electric field and parallel to it.
+The model was not developed with the aim of predicting the raw and/or filtered electric field trace vs time, although in principle it could be extended to reproduce them.
+This does not represent a limitation of our approach since many experiments actually use time independent measurements of the electric field (see for example \cite{AERA}).
+The only inputs in our approach are the amplitudes of the observable for the geomagnetic and Askaryan emission mechanisms separately at a few observer positions on ground.
+These amplitudes will be denoted as ${\mathcal E}_ G$ and ${\mathcal E}_ A$.
+The polarization patterns are part of the model.
+These positions are chosen at different distances $R_{i}$ with respect to the shower core along a line, which hereafter will be referred to as the {\it reference line}.
 The input amplitudes for antennas along the chosen reference line are extracted from the full Monte Carlo simulations (see assumption C in Section~\ref{sec:assumptions}).
 As will be shown later in this work, the actual direction chosen for the reference line is practically irrelevant, and we obtain accurate predictions for any reference line used as input.
 A sketch of the shower-observer geometry is shown in Fig.~\ref{fig:ellipse} where an example reference line is also depicted.

-The actual observable used throughout this work is described in the following.
-For each antenna position $R_i$ along the reference line, we first apply a band pass filter between 30 and 80 MHz to the simulated full bandwidth pulses $\vec{E}_{\rm geo}(R_i,t)$ and $\vec{E_i}_{\rm Ask}(R,t)$\footnote{ This bandwidth is currently being exploited in air shower radio detection experiments such as AERA \cite{AERA}, LOFAR \cite{LOFAR} and CODALEMA \cite{CODALEMA}.}.
-We use the amplitude of the analytical signal, which is obtained by a Hilbert transform of the filtered pulses and calculate the time dependent amplitudes for the geomagnetic, $\vert\vec{\mathcal H}_G\vert(R_i,t)$, and the Askaryan, $\vert\vec{\mathcal H}_A\vert(R_i,t)$, components.
-To obtain time independent quantities we finally take the maxima of these amplitudes at the selected points along the reference line, ${\mathcal E}_G(R_i)={\rm max}(\vert\vec{\mathcal H}_G\vert(R_i,t))$ and ${\mathcal E}_A(R_i)={\rm max}(\vert\vec{\mathcal H}_A\vert(R_i,t))$.
-In the following we will loosely use $\vec E$ to denote the output observable as it is in fact an estimate of the electric field.